Smart Solutions for a Changing Climate

 - CICSS Facilitates climate change research and education related to climate science and policy, environmental and agricultural systems, food security, and social-ecological resiliency.
-Research is published in peer-reviewed journals, as well as in CICSS Research & Policy Brief (March 2016), which Cornell University and The Pennsylvania State University developed with the USDA Northeast Regional Climate Hub.
+Research is published in peer-reviewed journals, as well as in CICSS Research & Policy Briefs, which focus on everything from farmer perceptions of climate change, to extreme weather, and the recent 2016 Northeast drought.

-- Educates stakeholders and decision makers with trusted, science-based information to increase sustainability and resiliency to climate change – through our Climate Smart Farming Extension Team, the first of its kind in the United States, and Climate Smart Farming online course (BF 107), with the goal of students developing customized climate action plans for their farm, garden or community.
+- Educates stakeholders and decision makers with trusted, science-based information to increase sustainability and resiliency to climate change – with the help of our Climate Smart Farming Extension Team and the Cornell Small Farms Program, we led the first Climate Smart Farming online course (BF 107), with the goal of students developing customized climate action plans for their farm, garden or community.